nicheinc/nullable/README.md

 ## Motivation

-It's often useful to define data updates using JSON objects, where each key-value pair represents a field and its new value - using `null` to indicate deletion.
+It's often useful to define data updates using JSON objects, where each key-value pair represents a field and its new value - using null to indicate deletion.
 If a certain key is not present, the corresponding field is not modified.
 We want to define go structs corresponding to these updates, which need to be marshalled to/from JSON.

-If we were to use pointer fields with the `omitempty` JSON struct tag option for these structs, then fields explicitly set to `nil` to be removed would simply be absent from the marshalled JSON, i.e. unchanged.
-If we were to use pointer fields without `omitempty`, then unset fields would be present and `null` in the JSON output, i.e. removed.
+If we were to use pointer fields with the omitempty JSON struct tag option for these structs, then fields explicitly set to nil to be removed would simply be absent from the marshalled JSON, i.e. unchanged.
+If we were to use pointer fields without omitempty, then unset fields would be present and null in the JSON output, i.e. removed.

-The `Nullable` field types distinguish between "unchanged" and "removed", allowing them to correctly and seamlessly unmarshal themselves from JSON.
+The Update and SliceUpdate types distinguish between no-op and removal updates, allowing them to correctly and seamlessly unmarshal themselves from JSON.

 ## Installation